Free Illinois Arrest & Criminal Records (Check Every IL County)

 6. Click the advanced search button on the page.

-7. Click the first search category section, and select party from the drop-down menu to do a name-based search.
+7. Click the first search category section and select a party from the drop-down menu to do a name-based search.

 8. Enter the person’s first and last name and click the search button.